vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/async/start-multiple-async-tasks-and-process-them-as-they-complete.md

     From url In urlList Select ProcessURLAsync(url, client, ct)
 ```

- No arquivo.
-XAML. vb do projeto, faça as seguintes alterações para o `AccessTheWebAsync` método.
+ No arquivo MainWindow.
+XAML. vb do projeto, faça as seguintes alterações `AccessTheWebAsync` no método.

 - Execute a consulta aplicando <xref:System.Linq.Enumerable.ToList%2A?displayProperty=nameWithType> em vez de <xref:System.Linq.Enumerable.ToArray%2A>.